garlick/gem-controld/README.md

 ### gem-controld

-This project is firmware for a german equatorial mount for telescopes.
+This project is a control system for a german equatorial telescope mount.
-The mount is a Parallax series 125 head that has been retrofitted with 400-step stepper motors on RA and DEC axes.
+The mount is a Parallax series 125 head that has been retrofitted with stepper motors on RA and DEC axes.

-Electronics are based on the Beaglebone Black ARM-based single board computer running Linux, a custom interface "cape", and off the shelf motion controllers.
-This plus an ethernet switch and powered USB hub on DIN rail are mounted in a 7x7x5 inch enclosure attached to the telescope pier.
+Electronics are based on the Beaglebone Black ARM-based single board computer running Linux, a custom interface "cape", two RS-422 based IM483i motion controllers, and GPIO based autogider and handbox interfaces.

-#### Completed

-* select motion controller config for stepper motors
-* RS-422 interface to motion controllers using two Beaglebone serial ports
-* Handpad interface using four GPIO pins
-* ini-style config file
-* device tree overlay
-* constant velocity tracking in RA
-* Handpad control of both axes, fast and slow speeds
-* Event loop

-#### Still working on

-* encoder interface for PEC
-* RA velocity tuning
-* transform X, Y coordinates (steps) to RA, DEC
-* develop alignment sequence to initialize RA, DEC offsets
-* ST-4 style guiding input
-* zeromq interface for remote autoguiding and status
-* LX200 protocol emulation for Sky Safari control
+This the electronics are packaged in a 7x7x5 DIN rail enclosure that mounts to the telescope pier.

+Status:  The handbox can be used to slew the telescope.

+Partially completed: autoguiding interface.

+Near term: a Tangent BBOX style interface that will allow the telescope to be synchronized to the SkySafari iPad app, as though it were "push-to" scope wtih encoders.

+Longer term: goto interface to SkySafari, KStars, or TheSky.